JordyMoos/Talk-How-to-Develop-Orchestration-Logic-in-APIs-with-Baker/README.md

-# Adding a bit of static type checking to a world of Web Components
+# How to Develop Orchestration Logic in APIs with Baker

 ![Logo](./img/logo.png)